Frequently Asked Questions by Students

 The Basics

 Extension/Concurrent Enrollment students are also required to take the tutorial in their first quarter.
-Extenion/Concurrent Enrollment students must take the course at https://canvas.ucsd.edu/courses/31979 and direct any questions to concurrent@ucsd.edu for further information.
+Extension/Concurrent Enrollment students must take the course.
+Please direct any questions to concurrent@ucsd.edu for further information.

 Summer Session non-UCSD students are required to take it during the application process.